 Through Tuition Rewards, SAGE bridges the gap between students who want a private college education but don't think they can afford one, and private colleges and universities that offer guaranteed tuition discounts.

 A student's Tuition Rewards points represent the guaranteed minimum amount of institutional financial aid (i.e. scholarships and/or institutional grants) that a participating college will award to the student.
 The student may receive more financial aid than the rewards points represent, but he or she will not receive less!
 For example, if you redeem 30,000 points for a student, SAGE guarantees that the student will receive at least $30,000 in financial aid over four or five years!*

 How can I earn Tuition Rewards?

-In partnership with Delta Dental of Michigan, Delta Dental PPOSM network participating dentists and their staff may earn Tuition Rewards for every year they remain contracted with the PPO network.
+In partnership with Delta Dental of Michigan, Delta Dental PPOTM network participating dentists and their staff may earn Tuition Rewards for every year they remain contracted with the PPO network.
 Dentists may earn 5,000 points per year, and each of their staff members may earn 3,000 points per year.

 Please note that registration is REQUIRED to start earning points.
 To register, complete the following steps:

 - Fill out the attached spreadsheet and send it to email@example.com.

 - Look for an email from SAGE Scholars asking you to complete your registration.
 Follow the instructions in that email, and that’s it!

 Why are Tuition Rewards only available to PPO participating dentists?